jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 ### 51F Offences relating to spawning fish
 (1) A person must not, without a permit or an authority under this Act, or in contravention of a condition of a permit or an authority,—
-  (a) disturb or damage the spawning ground of any freshwater fish; or (b) disturb or injure the eggs or larvae of any freshwater fish; or (c) have in the person’s possession the eggs or larvae of any freshwater fish; or (d) take, with a spear, gaff, speargun, net, trap, or similar device, any sports fish from a river or stream where sports fish are congregating or have congregated for spawning; or
+  (a) disturb a declared spawning area within the meaning of section 26ZJA(7); or (b) disturb or injure the eggs or larvae of any freshwater fish; or (c) take or have in the person’s possession the eggs or larvae of any freshwater fish; or (ca) disturb any sports fish that are congregating or have congregated to spawn; or (d) with any spear, gaff, speargun, net, trap, or similar device, take any sports fish from a river or stream where sports fish are congregating or have congregated for spawning; or
   (e) while in the vicinity of any river or stream where sports fish are congregating or have congregated for spawning, have possession or control of any spear, gaff, speargun, net, trap, or similar device or material suitable for the taking of any sports fish, in circumstances likely to result in the taking of sports fish.
 (2) Subsection (1)﻿(a) to (c) does not apply to the taking of freshwater fish subsequently found to contain eggs or larvae.
 (3) A person who fails to comply with this section commits an infringement offence.